cloudflare/cloudflare-docs/content/firewall/recipes/require-specific-headers.md

 ---
 pcx-content-type: configuration
+title: Require specific HTTP headers
 ---

 # Require specific HTTP headers

 Many organizations qualify traffic based on the presence of specific HTTP request headers.

-Use the Rules language [HTTP request header fields](https://developers.cloudflare.com/ruleset-engine/rules-language/fields#http-request-header-fields) to target requests with specific headers.
+Use the Rules language [HTTP request header fields](/ruleset-engine/rules-language/fields#http-request-header-fields) to target requests with specific headers.

 This example uses the `http.headers.names` field to look for the presence of an X-CSRF-Token header.
-The `lower()` [transformation function](https://developers.cloudflare.com/ruleset-engine/rules-language/functions#transformation-functions) converts the value to lowercase so that the expression is case insensitive.
+The `lower()` [transformation function](/ruleset-engine/rules-language/functions#transformation-functions) converts the value to lowercase so that the expression is case insensitive.

 When the X-CSRF-Token header is missing, Cloudflare blocks the request: